BertrandCaron/extract-apk-sigprop/README.md

 # APK Significant properties extractor

-This script extracts the file `AndroidManifest.xml` from an APK package, decodes it and outputs the significant properties of the APK defined by the user in the `axml.ini` file both in the shell and in an XML file.
+This script extracts the file `AndroidManifest.xml` from an APK package, decodes it and outputs the significant properties of the APK, defined by the user in the `axml.ini` file, both to the shell and to an XML file.

 ## Use
 Define the properties you want to extract from the APK file in the `axml.ini` file (omit the "android:" namespace).
 Different attributes of the same element are appended and separated by "@" as shown in the [axml.ini](axml.ini) sample file.